Michigan State completed its fourth of 12 scheduled winter conditioning workouts on Monday, Feb. 11.

 MSU and Ohio State set to meet Saturday at 3:30 p.m. in Spartan Stadium.

-Ken Mannie is in his 18th year as Michigan State's head strength and conditioning coach for football, while additionally directing and overseeing the strength and conditioning programs for all men's and women's sports.
-His "Fourth Quarter" offseason conditioning program has been a significant reason for MSU's success in the Mark Dantonio era, as the Spartans have earned a school-record five consecutive bowl bids.
+Ken Mannie is in his 19th year as Michigan State's head strength and conditioning coach for football, while additionally directing and overseeing the strength and conditioning programs for all men's and women's sports.
+His "Fourth Quarter" and "Bottom Line" offseason conditioning programs have been a significant reason for MSU's success in the Mark Dantonio era, as the Spartans have earned a school-record five consecutive bowl bids.

 Mannie is a certified strength and conditioning specialist with the Collegiate Strength and Conditioning Coaches Association (CSCCa), the National Strength and Conditioning Coaches Association (NSCA) and holds an honorary certification with the International Association of Resistance Trainers (IART).
 In May 2002 at its annual conference in Salt Lake City, the Collegiate Strength and Conditioning Coaches Association awarded Mannie the title of Master Strength and Conditioning Coach (MSCC) in recognition of his professionalism, expertise, longevity and contributions to the field.
 He also is a professional member of the American College of Sports Medicine (ACSM), the National Association for Sport and Physical Education (NASPE), and the American Association for Health Education (AAHE).